JattKisaan/campd-visualizer/README.md

 you could store the download time in a file for each quarterly csv so it can't be accidentally changed if you muck about with the files.
 But I am okay with this.

+Another consideration is that if the download is interrupted and only partially downloaded, checking the timestamps alone may not be a reliable way to ensure you have all of the data.
+In the case that a download is interrupted, I would suggest you delete the last downloaded file and run the download script again.

 # Considerations for Selecting the Parquet Data Format

 After the data is downloaded, there is a question about how it should be accessed.